forbiden-west/SecureTerminalTelegram/README.md

-STT
+RST

 How to this work?
- You get put command access id and telegram bot token, and you send command and STT get run this command, client send feedback(runned or not runned succefull)
+ You get put command access id and telegram bot token, and you send command and RST get run this command, client send feedback(runned or not runned succefull)

-Why STT want get a sudo access?
+Why RST want get a sudo access?
  If user write in "as su {command}" and command gets runned at sudo

 How to run?
- Get "STT.sh" Properties>Run as Programm and "Run" this file
+ Get "RST.sh" Properties>Run as Programm and "Run" this file

 Required:
 >Telebot